-Response Dynamics provides strain gage testing sevices, including: Instalation, measurement, and analysis in conjunction with our Vibration Consulting Services on a wide variety of projects.
-We instrument and test structures ranging from small delicate medical devices to large industrial structures with over three decades of experience in the art and science of strain measurement.
+Response Dynamics provides strain gage testing services, including: installation, measurement, and analysis in conjunction with our Vibration Consulting Services on a wide variety of projects.
+Our strain testing work ranges from PCB Strain Testing (printed circuit boards), to strain testing of objects ranging from small delicate medical devices to large industrial structures.
+We have over three decades of experience in the art and science of strain measurement.

 As strain gage consultants, our strain gage measurement services include the experimental design, that will often include other sensors.
 We select the proper strain gages, install them carefully with attention to surface prep.
 We consider the expected strain field in selecting strain gage locations, given the geometry of the structure and applied loads.
 We provide the cabling, signal conditioning, recording, monitoring, and time and frequency domain analysis, as part of our strain gage consulting services.

 A strain gage is a thin wire pattern printed on an elastomeric backing to measure stretch in a material.
 From a measurement of strain, and using known cross sectional geometry and material properties, we can make estimates of the tensile and compressive forces, moments, torques, and shears that result from this measurable stretch.
 The units are often given in micro-strain (με), which is a tiny bit of stretch, a mm of stretch for a kilometer of structure, or a micron of stretch for a meter of length.